Please note – the tour is available from October/November till April depends on local conditions and permits.

 We’ll start with snorkeling with one of nature’s greatest, the whale sharks, and then head to the sea lion colony.

-La Paz – the perfect place to spot whale sharks in Cabo San Lucas
+La Paz – the perfect place to spot whale sharks, 2 hours from Cabo San Lucas

 La Paz is the state capital and the biggest city of Baja California.